anchowdhury89/anchowdhury89.github.io/_pages/about.md

 Academic history
 ======
-I got a PhD in physics in 2019 from the University of New Mexico in Albuquerque, under the guidance of [Rolando Somma](https://sites.google.com/site/rolandodsom/).
+I got a PhD in 2019 from the University of New Mexico in Albuquerque, under the guidance of [Rolando Somma](https://sites.google.com/site/rolandodsom/).
 I was a part of the amazing [Center for Quantum Information and Control (CQuIC)](https://cquic.unm.edu/), one of the first research centers in quantum information science anywhere.
-I also spent a year working in the storied [Theoretical Division at Los Alamos National Laboratory](https://www.lanl.gov/org/ddste/aldsc/theoretical/index.php) as a Graduate Research Assistant.
+I also spent a year working at the storied [Theoretical Division at Los Alamos National Laboratory](https://www.lanl.gov/org/ddste/aldsc/theoretical/index.php) as a Graduate Research Assistant.

 My PhD research contributed to some of the early work in using series approximations, quantum amplitude amplification, and block-encoding techniques to implement matrix functions on quantum computers.
 This led to new and improved quantum algorithms for, e.g., [preparing thermal states on quantum computers](https://arxiv.org/abs/1603.02940).
 We showed similar improvements in the number of gates and qubits needed to implement other algorithms for quantum state-preparation and speeding up Markov chains.
 We also came up with a quantum algorithm to estimate the hitting-time of a Markov chain.
 All of this can be found in my dissertation - ["Quantum Algorithms with Applications to Simulating Physical Systems"](https://digitalrepository.unm.edu/phyc_etds/229/).